 - The Victorian Government provides support through a range of grants, vouchers and assistance programs.

 - The International Chamber House (ICH) in Melbourne's city centre is a business networking hub for international bilateral chambers and business associations.
-It provides members access to meeting rooms with video-conferencing, flexible workspaces, and a function space for international business development events.
+ICH provides its members with access to meeting rooms, including video-conferencing, flexible workspaces, and a function space for international business development events.

 - DFAT STARS Database, based on ABS Cat No 5368.0, June 2016 data